SoullessMindful/parseriver/README.md

 # Your first parser

-You can combine simple built-in parsers using a wide variety of built-in combinators and achieve powerful results with human readable code
+You can combine simple built-in parsers using a wide variety of built-in combinators and achieve powerful results with human readable code.

     import {
       str,